Hawaii County preps for ban on polystyrene food containers

 #ReadLocal

+The department is encouraging restaurateurs, food vendors and those dispensing food in single-use containers to adopt certified compostable products.
+Compostable disposable food service ware includes bio-plastics and fiber-based products.

+The county rule will require the use of compostables certified by the Biodegradable Product Institute, which carry a BPI logo.
+The products are compostable in an industrial composting facility, such as one Hawaii County plans to open by July 1, 2020.

-The new law doesn't cover straws, lids or cutlery, but the county is encouraging businesses to switch to environmentally preferred alternatives, which also are readily available.
+The new law does not cover straws, lids or cutlery.
+But the county is encouraging businesses to switch to environmentally preferred alternatives, which also are readily available.

+Fines range from $10-$600 per violation, depending on whether the violation is part of a special event and the size of the special event.
+A written warning will be issued first.
+Each sale or transfer of food in a polystyrene container counts as a single violation.

 Comments